Job Description

 About the Role

-The School of Physical Sciences at the Open University, UK, invites applications for a 3-year fixed-term postdoctoral researcher in Research Associate in Euclid spectroscopy, galaxy morphology and strong lensing with Euclid and Rubin.
+The School of Physical Sciences at the Open University, UK, invites applications for a 3 year fixed-term Postdoctoral Research Associate in Euclid spectroscopy and strong lensing / clumpy galaxies with Euclid and Rubin.
 The postdoctoral researcher will work with Professor Stephen Serjeant and Dr Hugh Dickinson on research funded Horizon Europe “ELSA” and “OSCARS" projects.
 The work will involve analysis and interpretation of imaging, photometry and spectroscopy collected by the Euclid space telescope and the Vera C. Rubin Observatory to investigate the dark matter content and/or baryonic substructure of galaxies and their halos.

 Key Responsibilities